joelalgee/bikeshare/README.md

 The original files are much larger and messier, but they can be accessed here if you'd like to see them ([Chicago](https://www.divvybikes.com/system-data), [New York City](https://www.citibikenyc.com/system-data), [Washington](https://www.capitalbikeshare.com/system-data)).
 These files had more columns and they differed in format in many cases.

 ## Credits
 The project, and parts of the code, were provided by [Udacity](https://www.udacity.com), as part of their [Programming for Data Science nanodegree](https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104).
-The data were provided by [Motivate](https://www.motivateco.com/), a bike share system provider for many major cities in the United States.
+The data were provided by [Motivate](https://www.motivateco.com/), a bikeshare system provider for many major cities in the United States.